vacp2p/rfc/content/docs/rfcs/41/README.md

 tags: logos/reputation
 editor: Mark Evenson <mark.evenson@status.im>
 contributors:
-    - Alvaro
+    - Álvaro Castro-Castilla
 ---

 # Abstract

-We present Ininkgut, a deceptively simple algorithm for computing the reputation of other nodes in their performance of a shared alogrithm.
+We present Ikingut: an algorithm for purely local computation of peer node reputation based on their observed performance of a shared computation.

 # Background